gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 }
 ```

+When a server responds to an initialization request, it includes a `d` tag in the response that serves as the server identifier.
+Clients should use this identifier in the `s` tag of subsequent requests to target this specific server.
+This approach allows clients to discover and interact with servers without prior knowledge of their identifiers.

+- Tags:
+  - `d`: Server identifier, uniquely identifies this server for future requests
+  - `e`: Reference to the client's initialization request event
 ## Capability Operations

 After initialization, clients can interact with server capabilities, even if the server is public, and its exposing capabilities publicly, you can still requesting list tools, resources, prompts, in order to use pagination if necessary: